 These are not fanciful ideas.
 Life is this simple.

-I’m sure there were plenty of moments when my sons felt I was interfering.
+I'm sure there are plenty of moments when my sons feel I am interfering.
 But my conscience is clear.
-I know I did the best that I was able to do.
+I am always aiming to do the best that I am able to do.
 And this is all life asks of anyone.

 When it was my turn to give thanks, I thanked all the mothers, seen and unseen, who gave us life, for without their labours, who among us would be gathered now?
 I wanted to speak for all women, and the children of women.
 I wanted to speak to the humanity in all of us.

-Women may have been the ones to get this party started, but now we are living in a time when all of us are required to respond to the mothering call.
+Women may have been the ones to get this mothering party started, but currently we are living in a time when all of us are required to answer the mothering call.
 Our world needs mothering.
 And mothering is not gender specific.
 The Great Cosmic Mother is rising through the human heart and She demands we re-member how to live the life She has given us.

 Again, these are not fanciful words.
 The intelligence of life is love.
 In love, all things are possible.

-Let us re-member to gather together, feed each other, hold and nurture, listen and inspire, create our families, our work, our communities, and root in the wonder of all it.
+Let us re-member to gather together, feed each other, hold and nurture, listen and inspire, create our families, our work, our communities, and root in the wonder of it all.
 For every being is home when we open our arms in welcome.

 May all beings know they are loved now.
 And may every moment from this moment forward be lived in Thanksgiving!